 If you decide to wear running style shoes for any of our New England offerings you will be expected to hike in the middle of the trail.
 Your feet will be wet.
 You are encouraged to wear gaiters.

 We like to hide our eyes, kick the dirt and say, “Ahh, that isn’t necessary,” but deep down inside we really wish you would.

-We hope you don’t want to cancel your trip but if you do our cancellation and refund policy reflects the investment in time and purchases related to each offering.
-Every registered participant fee includes a $100.00 non-refundable application fee (occasionally there will be a designed trip that will have a higher non-refundable application fee.
+We hope you don’t want to cancel your adventure but if you do, our cancellation and refund policy reflects the investment in time and purchases related to each offering.
+Every registered participant fee includes a $100 non-refundable application fee.
+Occasionally there will be a designed trip that will have a higher non-refundable application fee.

-• Less than 7 days: No refund or course credit.
+- 30 days, or less: No refund or course credit.

 Extended adventures or adventures designed out of the traditional use area of Step Outdoors, require special permitting application and fees and will require a higher non-refundable application fee.
 These trips are designed specifically for an individual or group of persons with a per person rate in congruence with being in the field for the time designed.
 Individuals who withdraw from an extended trip, once it has begun, receives no refund or course credit and are responsible for their own lodging, meals and transportation when not in the field.
 Further, the cancelling individual is responsible for any and all costs of lodging and meals of the Trip Leader, or their designee, needed or required because of individual withdraw.